fkooman/put/README.md

         }
     }

+This makes it easy to run both PHPUnit and put to make sure put is not screwing up :)

 ### Assertions

-We have the following functions are implemented as of now:
+As of now, we have the following assertions implemented:

 * `assertSame()`
 * `assertNotSame()`